gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 # The Awakening

-The example application is available at [gesellix/graceful-shutdown-spring-boot](https://github.com/gesellix/graceful-shutdown-spring-boot).
+An example application is available at [gesellix/graceful-shutdown-spring-boot](https://github.com/gesellix/graceful-shutdown-spring-boot).
 Since we wanted to check a possible Docker Services setup as potential replacement for our Ansible based deployments, the example app can easily be [deployed as a Docker Stack](https://github.com/gesellix/graceful-shutdown-spring-boot#docker-stackservice).
 If you're not familiar with Docker Stacks, I recommend you to read the little introduction at [docs.docker.com](https://docs.docker.com/engine/swarm/stack-deploy/).